-- 3. Scoring Guidelines - A. Animals clean at all times with stalls and pens showing evidence of having been tended to during the day. - B. Animals adequately cared for with proper feeding, proper bedding and adequate feeding equipment. - 1) Animals safely penned and properly housed with blankets, muzzles, feed/water equipment safe and secure in pen/stall area. - 2) Stalls/pens and alley area in front of stalls/pens must show evidence of daily cleaning. - 3) Tack, equipment, grooming, and supply area is/are clean and neatly arranged and stored when not in use. - 4) Cords and grooming equipment are not cluttering the alley. - C. Exhibitor(s) Name Sign and Herdsmanship Number Card in place and clearly identifying stall/pen area. - 1) Exhibitor Name Cards are exhibitor responsibility and a fair rule.
-(Livestock Rules #21) - 2) Herdsmanship number cards will be provided.
-Siblings/family who house species together can be considered one exhibitor. - 3) Exhibitor responsibility to secure cards to pen/stall area. - D. Courtesy, Responsibility, and Conduct - 1) Proper showmanship (courtesy and conduct) at all times and in all places while interacting with the community, public, and other exhibitors. - 2) 4-H/FFA exhibitors are doing the herdsmanship. - 4.
-Non-essential equipment or materials is permissible if complying with fair guidelines and rules for showing but is NOT encouraged and NOR will it be considered in the Herdsmanship scoring.
+- 1) Exhibitor Name Cards are the exhibitors responsibility and a fair rule.
+(Livestock Rules #16) - 2) Herdsmanship number cards will be provided.
+Siblings/family who house species together can be considered one exhibitor. - 3) Exhibitor responsibility to secure all cards to pen/stall area. - B. Animals clean at all times with stalls and pens showing evidence of having been tended to during the day. - 1) Stalls/pens and alley area in front of stalls/pens must show evidence of daily cleaning. - Tack, equipment, grooming, and supply area is/are clean and neatly arranged and stored when not in use. - 3) Cords and grooming equipment are not cluttering the alley. - C. Animals adequately cared for with proper feed/water, proper bedding and adequate feeding equipment. - 1) Animals safely penned and properly housed with blankets, muzzles, feed/water equipment safe and secure in pen/stall area. - D. Courtesy, Responsibility, and Conduct - 1) Proper showmanship (courtesy and conduct) at all times and in all places while interacting with the community, Pueblo County Fair staff/volunteers and other exhibitors. - 2) 4-H/FFA exhibitors are doing the herdsmanship - Non-essential equipment or materials is permissible if complying with fair guidelines and rules for showing but is NOT encouraged and NOR will it be considered in the Herdsmanship scoring.
 Herdsmanship begins at the time of arrival and ends when livestock projects are released from the fair grounds.
-The barns (stalls/pens) may be checked at any time between 7:00 AM and barn closing. - 5.
-Scoring - A. Judges will score in one species at a time and that can happen between 7:00 AM and barn closing. - B. There will be several judges throughout week. - C. A spreadsheet will be kept with score by herdsman number. - D. There will be a daily score of up to 20 points.
+The barns (stalls/pens) may be checked at any time between 6:00 AM and barn closing. - 2.
+Scoring - A. Judges will score in one species at a time and that can happen between 6:00 AM and barn closing. - B. There will be several judges throughout the week. - C. A spreadsheet will be kept with score by herdsman number. - D. There will be a daily score of up to 20 points.
 There will be four evaluated categories with each being worth 5 points.
-Judges may use 1⁄2 (.5) point scoring but nothing else. - 6.
+Judges may use 1⁄2 (.5) point scoring but nothing else. - 3.
 Awards